rook/rook/PendingReleaseNotes.md

 - Rook Standalone
   - Standalone mode has been disabled and is no longer supported.
 A Kubernetes environment is required to run Rook.
+- Rook-operator now deploys in `rook-system` namespace
+  - If using the example manifest of [rook-operator.yaml](/cluster/examples/kubernetes/rook-operator.yaml), the rook-operator deployment is now changed to deploy in the `rook-system` namespace.
+- Introduces a new flexvolume plugin that will handle all volume attachment requests.
+This will simplify the deployment by not requiring to have ceph-tools package installed.
+- For Kubernetes cluster 1.7.x and older, Kubelet will need to be restarted in order to load the new flexvolume.
+This has been resolve in K8S 1.8.
+For more information about the requirements, refer to this [doc](/Documentation/k8s-pre-reqs.md)
 - Pool CRD
   - `replication` renamed to `replicated`
   - `erasureCode` renamed to `erasureCoded`